Integrating Qualys with ThreatQ to Correlate Vulnerabilities with Threat IntelligencePOSTED BY NIR YOSHA

 ThreatQ interacts seamlessly with Qualys scanning results and identifies CVEs that match ThreatQ known threats.

 As shown in Figure 3, the Qualys “source” is added to the CVE indicator in addition to the original threat intelligence sources and attributes (e.g., CrowdStrike, iSIGHT etc.).

 Leveraging Qualys scanning results and ThreatQ intelligence can help teams prioritize the patching list based on current threat information.

-In addition, it allows teams to identifying event within ThreatQ to include CVE-related activities.
+In addition, it allows teams to identifying event within the ThreatQ threat intelligence platform to include CVE-related activities.
 For example, a specific actor weaponizing a Word document to compromise a vulnerability within MS-Office.
 If this event is relevant to an unpatched version within a company, addressing this vulnerability would take priority.
 If this patch is already installed, this threat is less relevant to the organization and can take lower priority.

 Threat Intelligence is really the information behind adversaries and their campaigns.
 The tactical details of their attack includes indicators of compromise such as exploits and vulnerabilities.